-The following include common grant budget challenges and suggestion on how nonprofit organizations can overcome them to improve their nonprofit funding.
+You can avoid common grant budget errors and earn more grant income.
+The following include common grant budget challenges and suggestions on how nonprofit can overcome them to improve their nonprofit funding.

-1. Doing the budget in a hurry.
-At a minimum it will take three or four hours, over several days, to develop the project budget, unless the grant is for one simple item.
+At a minimum, it will take three or four hours, over several days, to develop the project budget unless the grant is for one item.

-2.Waiting until the last minute.
 Since the project budget follows the narrative in the grant packet, it’s easy to put it off until the end.
-Begin working on your budget well before writing your final narrative draft.
+Begin working on your budget well before writing your final grant narrative draft.

-3. Making major changes within 24 hours of submittal.
 Budget changes often impact everything else.
-Most people use numbers and thoughts from these numbers throughout their grants.
+Most people use numbers and ideas from these numbers throughout their grants.
 Ban any significant changes, except corrections on the day of submittal.

-4. The numbers in your narrative and budget don’t agree.
-During one of your reviews, check and compare only the numbers.
+During one of your final grant reviews, check and compare only the numbers.

-5. Basic math mistakes.
 If you show them that you’re challenged by basic addition, how will they believe you can take care of their money?
-Prepare all of your budgets in a spreadsheet program.
+Prepare all of your grant budgets in a spreadsheet program.
 Then check your formulas before transferring numbers to the donor’s forms.

-6. Failing to recognize that some of your reviewers will only look at your budget.
-For them, your project budget is the proposal.
+For them, your grant project budget is the proposal.
 They view the narrative as the details and not the other way around.
 Examine your project budget as a stand-alone document.
-Does it tell the story of what you will do?
+Does it tell the story you want?

-7. The numbers in your annual operating budget bear no resemblance to the numbers in your project budget.
-For example, the project budget supply line item for five people cost three times your annual supply budget for your 50-person agency.
-If true, explain why in a footnote of the project budget.
-Also, adjust your annual budget accordingly.
+For example, the grant project budget supply line item for five people costs three times your annual supply budget for your 50-person agency.
+This may be true, even it it looks odd.
+If true, explain why in a footnote of the grant project budget.
+Or, if necessary adjust your nonprofits annual projected budget.

-8.The reviewer can purchase the items you list, at similar quality, for less money.
 You list a $500 printer.
-It’s the same or similar to the one a reviewer bought last week for her office for $250.
-Don’t ballpark prices, confirm them.
+It’s similar to the one a reviewer bought last week for her office for $250.
+Don’t ballpark prices.
+Confirm them on Amazon or other sites.

-9. You fail to account for vacancies, calling people multiple times for appointments, meeting cancellations due to weather and other realities.
-Include time estimates for events that do not lead to your project outcomes.
+… and calling people multiple times for appointments, meeting cancellations due to weather, and other realities.
+Include time estimates for events that do not lead to your grant project outcomes.
+You’ll thank me later for this one.

 For other sources of nonprofit income to augment your grant opportunities, read this article, Can Your Organization Obtain More Income?